 What is MIG Welding?

 MIG welding is an abbreviation for Metal Inert Gas Welding.
-It is a process developed in the 1940’s, and is considered semi-automated.
-This means that the welder still requires skill, but that the MIG welding machine will continuously keep filling the joint being welded.
+It is a process developed in the 1940's, and is considered semi-automated.
+This means that the welder still requires skill, but that the MIG welding machine will continuously keep filling the joint being welded and electrodes do not need to be changed out between welds.

 MIG Welding Names